Iftikhar Khan: Family

-Career
+Personal life

+He was married to Begum Iftikhar, a Parsi woman who was the number one woman rider in India.

+Personality

+Major General Sher Ali Khan Pataudi, recalled that Iftikhar was professionally sound, well read and highly intelligent.
+He added that Iftikhar was a shy person and people wrongfully assumed he was conceited.

+He was amongst a group of officers who were more tolerable to the British than the rest because they were anglicized.
+Syed Shahid Hamid stated that Iftikhar was "more English than the English themselves and looked down on everything native".

+Major General Shaukat Riza credited Iftikhar in his book, The Pakistan Army 1947-49, as “a handsome and forceful character who was never slowed by obstacles”.

+Lieutenant General Mohammad Yusuf, who was concurrently adjutant of 7th Light Cavalry remembered Iftikhar as “a fine horseman and a strict adjutant.”

+Major General A.O.
+Mitha, the founder of Pakistan's Special Service Group, in his book Unlikely Beginnings: a Soldier’s Life recalls that “Iftikhar was a tough commander and had the reputation of eating a brigadier or a colonel for breakfast every day.
+However, he was big enough to tolerate outspoken, forceful subordinates”.

+Military career

-After attending the Royal Military College, Sandhurst, on 29 August 1929 Iftikhar Khan was commissioned as a Second Lieutenant on the Unattached List for the Indian Army.
-He then spent a year on attachment to the 2nd battalion of the Manchester Regiment.
+On 29 August 1929, after attending the Royal Military College, Sandhurst, Iftikhar was commissioned as a second lieutenant on the Unattached List for the British Indian Army.
+He then spent a year on attachment to the 2nd Battalion of the Manchester Regiment.

 British Indian Army

 Khan transferred to the Indian Army on 16 October 1930 and was posted to the 7th Light Cavalry.
-He was promoted to Lieutenant on 29 November 1931.
+He was promoted to lieutenant on 29 November 1931.

 He then transferred to the 3rd Cavalry on 1 October 1932, a regiment which was in the process of being Indianised.

-He was promoted to Captain on 29 August 1938 and served as regimental Quartermaster from 1 August 1937 to 18 April 1938, then as regimental Adjutant from 19 April 1938 to 5 August 1940.
+He was promoted to captain on 29 August 1938 and served as regimental quartermaster from 1 August 1937 to 18 April 1938, then as regimental Adjutant from 19 April 1938 to 5 August 1940.
 He was appointed a Staff Captain on 7 August 1940.

 From 17 December 1941, Khan was attached to the No. 2 Indian Armoured Corps Training Center.
 By January 1943, he was a General Staff Officer Grade 2 on the staff of Headquarters Ceylon Army Command.

-By July 1943 he was a local Lieutenant Colonel and a General Staff Officer Grade 2 at the Command and Staff College, Quetta.
+By July 1943 he was a local lieutenant colonel and a General Staff Officer Grade 2 at the Command and Staff College, Quetta.
 He was still in this role in April 1944.

-In early 1945 he was a temporary Major and second in command of the 45th Cavalry, a war raised armoured unit then serving in Burma, later posted to the 7th Light Cavalry as temporary Major and second in command.
+In early 1945, he was a temporary major and second in command of the 45th Cavalry, a war raised armoured unit then serving in Burma, later posted to the 7th Light Cavalry as temporary major and second in command.

-He was promoted to Major on 29 August 1946.
+He was promoted to major on 29 August 1946.
 He commanded the 7th Light Cavalry in Japan as part of the occupation forces from September to December 1946.